ademdc/Python_Flask_Survey/README.md

-Code that goes along with a video I made here: https://www.youtube.com/watch?v=vVx1737auSE
+This is a customized survey done in Python Flask with a NoSQL document based MongoDB database.

-This is for a user login system using Flask and MongoDB.
+This is for a user login system using Flask and MongoDB and later doing a survey which is recorded in a special collection.

+In this small application, basics of Flask are done like HTTTP requests, rendering templates, sessions, flash messages, working with databases etc.